What is a Series LLC?

 States Permitting Series LLC

 The series LLC is a creation of the state.
 Only in certain states are series LLCs allowed to be formed.
 Delaware was the first state to enact legislation authorizing the creation of series LLCs.
 Several states have followed suit including Illinois, Iowa, Nevada, Oklahoma, Tennessee, Texas, Utah and Puerto Rico.
+Some states, like California, do not allow for series LLCs to be formed under state law but series LLCs formed in other states can register with the state and do business in the state.

 Forming a Series LLC